codermomo/toy-trade-capture/README.md

 ## Toy Trade Capture System
-A trade capture system is responsible for booking (recording) trade executed in the front office.
+A trade capture system is responsible for booking (recording) trades executed in the front office.
 It captures trades from various sources, such as electronic trading platforms and manual entry etc, and records details of every trade, including the instrument traded, price, and quantity.
 Trade capture forms the backbone of an investment bank, supporting downstream activities, such as risk management, validation and confirmation, clearing and settlement, accounting and